Equivalences of biprojective almost perfect nonlinear functions: Preliminaries

 and similarly

 We will view $F$ as a vectorial Boolean function $F : \M \times \M \to \M \times \M$.
 We will not make any distinction between polynomials and functions and call a $(q,r)$-biprojective polynomial pair $F(x,y)$ a $(q,r)$-biprojective function $F$.
-The following straightforward lemma was proved in \cite{GIEEE}.
+The following straightforward lemma that simplifies checking for the APN condition was proved in \cite{GIEEE}.

-\begin{lemma} Let $F(x,y) = [f(x,y),g(x,y)]$ be a $(q,r)$-biprojective polynomial pair.
+\begin{lemma} Let $F(x,y) = (f(x,y),g(x,y))$ be a $(q,r)$-biprojective polynomial pair.
 Then $F$ is APN on $\M \times \M$ if and only if $ \DE{f}{u}(x,y) = 0 = \DE{g}{u}(x,y) $ has exactly two solutions for each $u \in \ProjectiveLine(\M)$. \end{lemma}

-Table \ref{table_biproj} lists all known biprojective APN families. {We denote the families of Gold, Carlet, Taniguchi and Zhou-Pott functions by $\mathcal{G}$, $\mathcal{C}$, $\mathcal{T}$ and $\mathcal{ZP}$.
+Table \ref{table_biproj} lists all known biprojective APN families.
+We denote the families of Gold \cite{Gold}, Carlet \cite{Carlet}, Taniguchi \cite{Taniguchi}, Zhou-Pott \cite{ZP13} functions and the two families contained in \cite{GIEEE} by $\mathcal{G}$, $\mathcal{C}$, $\mathcal{T}$, $\mathcal{ZP}$, $\mathcal{F}_1$, $\mathcal{F}_2$, respectively.
+The new family we present in Section~\ref{sec_apn} is denoted by $\mathcal{F}_4$ (family $\mathcal{F}_3$ in~\cite{GIEEE} is another family of biprojective APN functions that only contains sporadic examples).
 We want to note that the first component of the Taniguchi functions is often also written (in our notation) as $(1,0,c,d)_q$.
-However, it is easy to verify that all values $c \neq 0$ are equivalent to the $c=1$ case and the $c=0$ case is a Zhou-Pott function.}
+However, it is easy to verify that all these function with $c \neq 0$ are equivalent to the $c=1$ case, and the $c=0$ case is a Zhou-Pott function.
+The \textbf{Count} column refers to the number of ($\CCZ$-)inequivalent functions in each family.
+For the precise definitions of equivalence, we refer to Section~\ref{seq_equiv}.